If you are constipated (even after adopting this lifestyle), you may find this article helpful.

 If so, what are / were they and how do / did you deal with them?

 I would love to provide you with more help.
-Please contact me for a coaching session:
+Please contact me for a Zoom cooking class or a coaching session.

 If you would like to help support my blog, consider shopping on my Amazon Store for Whole Food, Plant Based kitchen gadgets, books, food, home delivered food and more!